I watch very little TV. To be honest, I should probably watch more to try and switch off.

 I don’t know why Seinfeld wasn’t bigger in the UK.
 It was huge in Australia, as well as the US.
 I got fed up listening to Seinfeld and Blackadder jokes that I didn’t understand which led to watching the whole series’ while riding an exercise bike every day for a few months, (I lost a lot of weight that year!).
 Some episodes are better than others but the writing’s great in both.
 I was sorry when I ran out of episodes to watch.

 Armando Iannucci is a genius!
 Some episodes are better than others (it took me a while to get into Veep for example) but it’s worth persevering.
-The characters are hilarious.
+The characters are hilarious and Julia Louis-Dreyfus in Veep is amazing!

 I grew up with this show and can’t not love it.
 Somehow I have managed to watch every season twice… (I’m not sure if I should be proud of that…!)